Pavankumardontha/dynamic-programming-/README.md

 22) Yet another broken keyboard-codeforces
 23) Caesar's Legions codeforces
 24) Flower eating marmot
-25) Optimal game strategy
+25) Optimal game strategy (GFG)
+26) Predict the winner
-26) Pots of gold game
+27) Pots of gold game
-27) Maximum Tip Calculator
+28) Maximum Tip Calculator
-28) 0-1 Knapsack
+29) 0-1 Knapsack
-29) 0-1 knapsack unbounded
+30) 0-1 knapsack unbounded
-30) Coin Combinations-1(Permutations taken into account.
+31) Coin Combinations-1(Permutations taken into account.
 1D problem with outer loop running on the sum)
-31) Coins Combinations-2(only Combinations are taken into account.1D problem with inner loop running on the sum)
+32) Coins Combinations-2(only Combinations are taken into account.1D problem with inner loop running on the sum)
-32) No. of subsets with given sum(Inner loop running on sum.
+33) No. of subsets with given sum(Inner loop running on sum.
 Understand why ??
 2D similar to 0-1 knapsack)
-33) No. of subsets with given sum(1D with inner loop running on sum but reversed)
+34) No. of subsets with given sum(1D with inner loop running on sum but reversed)
-34) Partial Equal Subset sum(1D problem correlate with above problems)
+35) Partial Equal Subset sum(1D problem correlate with above problems)
-35) Count Ways to reach Nth stair
+36) Count Ways to reach Nth stair
-36) Minimum No. of coins to make a change.
+37) Minimum No. of coins to make a change.
-37) Maximize the cut segments
+38) Maximize the cut segments
-38) Dice Combinations(CSES)
+39) Dice Combinations(CSES)
-39) Rod cutting Problem(maximum profit problem)
+40) Rod cutting Problem(maximum profit problem)
-40) Consecutive 1's not allowed
+41) Consecutive 1's not allowed
-41) House robber - 1 (recursion + DP leetcode)
+42) House robber - 1 (recursion + DP leetcode)
 38) House robber - 2 (recursion + DP leetcode)
 38) Count possible ways to construct Buildings
 39) Longest Path in Directed Acyclic graph